 - Turn on the surface unit only after placing filled pan on the unit. - "Oven peeking" may cause heat loss, longer cooking times and unsatisfactory baking results.
 Rely on your timer to keep track of the cooking time. - Bake cakes, pies or cookies when oven is warm.
-Best time is after a meal has been cooked in it. - Preheat the oven no longer than necessary. - Plan your meals for the most efficient use of the range.
+Best time to bake is right after a meal has been cooked in the oven. - Preheat the oven no longer than necessary. - Plan your meals for the most efficient use of the range.
 When using the oven to cook one food, try to cook the rest of the meal in it also. - Do not preheat when broiling, roasting or cooking items such as casseroles. - Keep reflector bowls clean for best heat reflection.